hmagomedov/burgers/README.md

 # Shock Discontinuities for Inviscid Burgers' Equation

-A visualization of the method of characteristics used to find continuous solutions to the Inviscid Burgers' equation:
+A visualization of the method of characteristics for the Inviscid Burgers' equation:

 `u_t + u * u_x = 0`